chriswu99aaa/Computer-Science-Learning-Noet/Algorithms and Data Structures.md

 The backtracking technique is a way to build an algorithmn for some hard problem L. Such an algoirthmn searches through a large, possibly even exponenital-size, set of possiblties in a systematic way.

-The backrackign algorithm traverses through possible "search paths" to locate solutions or "dead end" The configuration at the end of such a path consists of a pair(x,y), where x is the remaining subproblem to be solved and y is the set of choices that have ben made to get to thsi subproblem from the original problem.
+The backracking algorithm traverses through possible "search paths" to locate solutions or "dead end" The configuration at the end of such a path consists of a pair(x,y), where x is the remaining subproblem to be solved and y is the set of choices that have ben made to get to this subproblem from the original problem.

 When backtracking algo. finds a configuration which can't be lead to a solution will cut   off the rest of path and "backtrack" to another configuration regardless what future choices might be in the "dead end"